Domestic violence and abusive relationships

 - SA: Domestic Violence Crisis Service Line – 1800 800 098

-- Call 1800 RESPECT (1800 737 732), the National Sexual Assault, Domestic Family Violence Counselling Service.
-You can also find the service you need here.
+- 1800 RESPECT (1800 737 732), the National Sexual Assault, Domestic Family Violence Counselling Service.
+1800 RESPECT also has a Service Directory you can use to find services in your local area.

 - Kids Helpline (1800 55 1800) is a confidential counselling service for young people aged between 5 and 25 – via telephone, email and online chat.